 There are three places where you can put certifications on your resume:

-Where you list your certifications depends on how important they are to the job you want.
+Where you put your certifications section depends on how important they are to the job you’re applying for.

 If they’re required or highly relevant, put them near the top of your resume below your resume summary, like this:

-If certifications aren’t required you can place them toward the bottom of your resume beneath your education section, like this:
+If certifications aren’t required you can place them toward the bottom of your resume under your education section, like this:

-Alternatively, if you need to save space and only have one or two certifications, change the title of the skills section of your resume to “Skills & Certifications” and list them there.
+If you need to save space and only have one or two certifications, change the title of the skills section of your resume to “Skills & Certifications” and list them there:

 If you have a job-critical certification, mention it in your resume summary or resume objective at the top of your resume.
 This way, hiring managers immediately see that you’re qualified for the role.